 A Guide to ConsenSys’ Eth2 Products

-If you keep up with Ethereum news, you’ve probably seen that the official Eth2 deposit contract is now accepting deposits, which are slowly but surely rolling in.
-At the time of writing, 335,104 ETH is staked out of the 524,288 ETH necessary — about 64% of the way to launch the beacon chain, which introduces proof-of-stake to the network.
+If you keep up with Ethereum news, you’ve probably seen that the official Eth2 deposit contract is now accepting deposits, which continue to roll in.
+At the time of writing (November 24th 2020), 688,128 ETH is staked out of the 524,288 ETH necessary to launch the beacon chain, which introduces proof-of-stake to the network.

 In addition to improving the speed of transactions on Ethereum, one of the goals of the Eth2 upgrade has always been to increase the ways in which people can contribute to the security of the network, and share in its upside.
 There are already half a dozen clients being built for Ethereum 2.0, meant to be lightweight enough that validators can participate with a consumer laptop.
 Many staking-as-a-service providers are also coming to market, making Ethereum security more accessible to individuals who can’t run validators on their own, or don’t have 32 ETH.

 Our protocol and product teams have been busy over the last two years building infrastructure, contributing research, interviewing users who plan on staking, and building applications to support the immense effort to upgrade Ethereum.
 No matter if you are a hobbyist wanting to run your own infrastructure or an institution wanting to provide staking services to clients, we’ve likely got a solution for you.

 Teku: Client diversity is essential to keeping Eth2 resilient